(Weather permitting)

 (Weather Permitting)

-3-A, B Included streets in these areas: Camp Street,
+and 3-A, B Included streets in these areas: Camp

-132, including the Cape Cod Mall, Main Street.
+Road, Rte.
+132, including the Cape Cod Mall, Main

-3-B,C Included streets in these areas: Falmouth Road
+and 3-B,C Included streets in these areas: Falmouth

-and Rte.
-28, Walton Avenue, Compass Circle, Bacon
+Road and Rte.
+28, Walton Avenue, Compass Circle,

 Phinney’s Lane to Falmouth Road, and Pitcher’s Way.

-4-B,C Included in these areas: West Main Street,
+also 4-B,C Included in these areas: West Main

-Town Road, Sea Street, Ocean Avenue and Straightway.
+Old Town Road, Sea Street, Ocean Avenue and

 Grids 3-A, B,C 4-A,B,C,D